Pages

 The technical side of things: you can use Teams either directly from your web browser or using the "fat client", which is available for most platforms (Windows, Linux, Mac, Android & iOS).
 We strongly recommend the latter option whenever possible.
 Please give it a try before the seminar to anticipate potential problems.

-The sixty-fifth UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, November 16, 2023.
+The eighty-ninth UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, October 30, 2025.

 Practical details: the seminar will be held online using Microsoft Teams.